 Defense Grid - A pseudo replacement for Xantid Swarm now that The EPIC Storm in lists without green, it's main function is to prohibit cards like Stifle, Flusterstorm, Pyroblast and Invasive Surgery that are coming out of our opponent's sideboards.
 Keep in mind, our opponents can still cast spells with a Defense Grid in play, but it typically taxes our opponents enough where we can plow through the first counterspell and eventually kill the opponent.
 One of my personal favorite things about the card is it's ability to shut down Leovold, Emissary of Trest from ruining your day.
 While your opponent can draw ten to fifteen cards off of your Tendrils of Agony targeting them, this will most likely stop them from casting Mind Break Trap or Flusterstorm.

-Thoughtseize – Disruption that can be fetched by Burning Wish.
+Cabal Therapy – Disruption that can be fetched by Burning Wish.
 Sometimes it will replace Duress in the main deck in post-board games in match-ups with more creatures.
 Its inclusion over Duress and/or Inquisition of Kozilek is based on its ability to hit Force of Will and hate creatures.
-The life loss is an issue dependent on the speed of the metagame.
 It’s often sided in over Empty the Warrens in combo match-ups.